-It was a collaboration between TaikaBox and (now defunct) digital studio MOON that aimed to develop new tools that help people to engage with contemporary dance performances.
+It was a collaboration between TaikaBox and digital studio MOON that aimed to develop new tools that help people to engage with contemporary dance performances.

 The project resulted in the creation of a digital/choreographic system that enables audience members to become co-creators in a performance, democratically sharing the creative process.

 So far, PSO events have taken place in Cardiff, Llanelli, Aberystwyth, Helsinki, Zug, Vilnius, Hammerfest and Oulu.

 For more information on all of the projects that make up the Digital R&D Fund across the UK, visit artsdigitalrnd.org.uk

 Imagine arriving at the theatre to see a show.
 Normally you would be asked to turn off your mobile phone and sit quietly in the dark, watching the end results of someone else’s creative process.

 Tonight, though, is different:- Projected onto the back wall is a call to action displaying a web address engaging everyone in the audience to individually access a simple web application on their mobile devices.
 Whilst waiting for the performance to begin you are encouraged to share a personal experience.
 As you type out your story, the wall starts to fill up with different people’s words.